tuffy/emuman/README.md

 The split option divides a ROM into its component parts, if possible.

     emuman mess split -o outputdir list rom

+Many ROMs can be recombined by simply concatenating them together (with `cat`), with the notable exception of NES ROMs which lose their 16 byte iNES header during the conversion.

 # Redump